snieda/tsl2nano/tsl2.nano.h5/nano.h5.markdown

 An example is provided with _tsl2.nano.h5.x.y.z.jar_.
 After first start, a css directory will be created.
 To turn on the given css-styling, rename the file _meta-framex.html_ to _meta-frame.html_ This is only an example - not yet working perfectly!

 ### Configuring Presentation, Layout and Constraints

+Layouts and LayoutConstraints must be of type *Map* or *String*.
+If a string is given, this string will be set as element style.

 #### Overview styles for Application, BeanCollectors and Beans